HamzLDN/c-split/README.md

 # c-split
 Alternative to strtok.
-Easier to use
+Easier and faster to use.